 We compared three largely independent assessment methods used to estimate temperature impacts on crop yields: grid-based simulations, point-based simulations, and statistical regression.
 The details of each method are shown in Table S1.
 The methods used independent different dynamic, statistical, up-scaling and source data approaches.
 The grid-based simulations used here were from the Agricultural Model Intercomparison and Intercomparison Project (AgMIP; 12) as part of the Inter-Sectoral Impact Model Intercomparison Project (ISI-MIP).
 Wheat yields were simulated with seven global gridded crop models during 1980-2099 under RCP 8.5, a greenhouse gas emissions scenario, over 0.5o × 0.5o grid cells (8).
 The point-based simulations from the AgMIP-Wheat projects (7) consisted of simulations from 30 wheat models (including one statistical model) for 30 representative locations around the world from a baseline of the 1981-2010 period and a linear temperature increase.
 Temperature impacts determined by statistical regression methods were obtained directly from previously published data or our own statistical analysis (Table S1).

 Similar temperature impacts on global wheat yield are estimated by the three different methods.
-The average reductions in global wheat production with 1oC global warming estimated from grid-based simulations, point-based simulations, statistical regression at country level, and statistical regression at global level were all between 4.1% and 6% (Fig. 1).
+The average reductions in global wheat production with 1°C global warming estimated from grid-based simulations, point-based simulations, statistical regression at country level, and statistical regression at global level were all between 4.1% and 6% (Fig. 1).
 The average estimated temperature impact from all three methods (and four studies) was a 5.1% reduction in global yield per degree of global temperature increase.
-The estimated temperature effects on global wheat production from the three different methods were surprisingly similar.
+The estimated temperature effects on global wheat production from the three different methods were similar (+/- ?).

-Two meta-analyses of mostly process-based crop model simulations, reported a 4.9% decrease in global crop yields (combined wheat, rice, and maize) and a 3.3 ± 0.8% decrease in wheat yields with a 1oC increase in local temperature (3, 12).
-When adjusted to global temperature change (which is usually less than local wheat region temperature changes (13)), these impacts amount to respectively 5.7% and 3.9% yield reduction per degree of global temperature increase.
-These values are very similar to the results obtained using the other three assessment methods.
+Two meta-analyses of mostly process-based crop model simulations, reported a 4.9% decrease in global crop yields (combined wheat, rice, and maize) and a 3.3 ± 0.8% decrease in wheat yields with a 1°C increase in local temperature (3, 12).
+When adjusted to global temperature change. which is usually less than local wheat region temperature changes (13), these impacts amount to 5.7% and 3.9% yield reduction per degree of global temperature increase, respectively.
+These values are very similar to the results obtained using the other three assessment methods reported herein.